GroupCamp/GroupCamp-API/doc-provisioning/core_v1/GET_core_v1_user_[User]_teams.md

   This method returns a JSON structure.
-An array, all elements are of type Object
+An array, all items are of type Object

 Name   |  Type   |  Description
 -------|---------|-------------